jgmbrand/ESP8266/README.md

 # ESP8266
-###ESP8266 Arduino_IDE code
 **A collection of simple tryouts and/or examples**

 ###ESP_AI_Thinker_Web_Command_table
 >	A simple webserver for the AI-Thinker development board
 >	Use a webbrowser to control all onboard LEDS

 ![](https://github.com/jgmbrand/ESP8266/blob/master/ESP_AI_Thinker_Web_Command_table/Doc/AI_Thinker_Development_board.jpg)